nkoep/nkoep.net/posts/random-forest-regressor.md

 Imposing limits on the tree depth, the minimum number of samples required in a leaf node, or the minimum number of samples to split an internal node can all help improve the generalization of trees.
-Howver, the performance on unseen data ultimately remains rather poor unfortunately.
+However, the performance on unseen data ultimately remains rather poor unfortunately.

 One common way to combat this effect is by considering *ensembles* of trees,